4th-earth/site-fourth-earth/site-raw/content.md

 Actions are resolved by answering: Was the action successful? and How was the outside world affected by the action?

-- Difficulty 0 MUST represent automatic success.
+- Difficulty Rating 0 MUST represent automatic success.
-- Difficulty Infinite MUST be impossible for the Character to achieve in the Setting.
+- Difficulty Rating Infinite MUST be impossible for the Character to achieve in the Setting.
 - Difficulty Ratings MUST NOT be less than 0.
 - Difficulty Ratings MUST be whole numbers.
 - Difficulty Ratings SHOULD be based on the Character attempting the interaction, the complexity of the action, and qualities of any opposing force (standing up may be Difficulty 6 for an infant and Difficulty 0 for an adult).